Lead the Way and PD Insurance NZ have joined forces to empower Auckland dog owners to become wildlife wise.

 Lead the Way is a DOC-led initiative that focuses on public engagement to minimise the impact of dogs on coastal wildlife.

-Project partners are the Wildlife Hospital and Traffic Light Bandana.
 The initiative is also supported by the Dunedin City Council.